So, what do you do if you hit an animal while driving?

 When not to handle an injured animal

 There may be times when moving an injured animal would put you at risk and cause further injury to the animal.
-If you’re unsure, a vet or animal rescue centre will be able to provide further advice.
+If you’re unsure, the police, a vet or an animal rescue centre will be able to provide further advice.